 I purchased most gifts on my solo exploration, but my cousin didn’t.
 After breakfast in the hotel, we headed to Pláka which is the old historical neighborhood of Athens for souvenirs.
 We went into several shops along the way and it was good for us to get so many gifts for such a cheap price.

 Our trip to Athens was the quickest international trip taken, but we had an amazing time.
-The food, people, and experience was great; it felt like a dream when we got home.
+The food, people, and experience were great; it felt like a dream when we got home.
 I will definitely go back for a longer stay in the outer islands for a cruise.

 Have you been to Greece before?